osudrl/decentralized_multibiped_controller/README.md

 ## Overview

-This project implements a decentralized control strategy for multi-legged robots, building upon the work from [RoadRunner](https://github.com/osudrl/roadrunner).
+This project implements a decentralized control strategy for multiple bipedal robots, building upon the work from [RoadRunner](https://github.com/osudrl/roadrunner).
 Please follow the RoadRunner repository for environment setup.

 ## Features